madef/docs-advanced-importer/docs/en/03_Basics_About_XML.md

 If you have knowledge on PHP, it is possible to add others thanks to the creation of new importers.

 The module can import almost any flow format without coding even one line.
-To do this, it is necessary to create a [XSLT](Customize/Support_Your_Own_XML_Format) format.
+To do this, it is necessary to create a [Template (XSLT)](Create_Templates) format.

 ## Flow product